hirwaroger/learnerapp/src/learnerapp_frontend/src/utils/apifuncnew.md

 # Extra API Endpoints

-This document describes the additional endpoints added to the Public API for image generation, quiz generation, and video generation.
+This document describes the additional endpoints added to the Public API for image generation, quiz generation, video generation, and podcast generation.

 ## Endpoints